nbalakr2/Data-Mining-Project-1/README.md

 - How do hearing thresholds vary across age groups?
 - What role does reported noise exposure play compared to biological factors?
 - Are there clear differences in hearing ability between men and women? (subject too change)
+- How does the duration of reported noise exposure relate to hearing thresholds?

 ## The Data
 The dataset I am working with comes from the **National Health and Nutrition Examination Survey (NHANES)**, which collects large-scale health and nutrition data from participants in the U.S. over multiple cycles.
 Specifically, I am drawing on the NHANES audiometric testing files that record hearing thresholds across several frequencies.